Last Updated on November 27, 2023 by Laura Teso

 San Pelagio Castle dates back to the year 1100, but it has been restored several times.
 The tower was added in 1300s as a part of the defence system of the Da Carrara family, rulers of Padova.
-For over 300 years it has been inhabited by the Zaborra family.
+For over 300 years it was the house of the Zaborra family.

 This place is famous mainly because from here the poet Gabriele D’Annunzio departed to accomplish the “Flight over Vienna” in 1918 (the poet flew over Vienna throwing Italian leaflets).

 Since 1980 the villa houses the Museum of Air and Space regarding the story of the human flight starting form the inventions of Leonardo Da Vinci and arriving to the Space Shuttle.
 At the Ticket Office you are given a folder with the description of the rooms and the garden.
 You have to return it before leaving.